TRITIUM-CYBER-DEFENCE/CYBERDECK/README.md

 # CYBERDECK MK-1.0

 Introducing the ultimate tool for all your Phase 1 recon and OSINT needs - the CYBERDECK MK1.0!
 But what exactly is it, you ask?
-Well, picture this: you slowly mix the following in a large bowl: Adderall, a little Fireball whiskey, a bunch of copper, silicone, and sheer will, and what do you get?
+Well, picture this: you slowly mix the following in a large bowl: A bunch of copper, nodoz, redbull, silicone, and sheer will, and what do you get?
 You guessed it - the CYBERDECK MK1.0!